Skip to main contentScroll Top

 Boat trip and fireflies

-In addition eat and shopping for souvenirs or other, the popular activity in Amphawa is to take one of the many boats (long tail) offering tours around the market.
-You won't be able to miss them, because some will shout to attract customers "Long tail Boat!
-Fifty Bahts!", pointing at their sign to show you the highlights of the towers.
+You won't be able to miss them, as some will shout to attract customers "Long Tail Boat!
+Fifty Bahts!", pointing at their sign to show you the highlights of the tours.

 During the day, there are 2 different tours: